-10 Best Things to Do in Sitka, Alaska (2026 Guide Updated)
+Things to Do in Sitka, Alaska: A Local's Complete 2026 Guide

-An immersive guide to exploring Alaska’s wild coast —written by someone who’s spent years chasing stories in these islands.
+An immersive guide to exploring Alaska’s wild coast — written by someone who’s spent years chasing stories in these islands.

-Welcome to Sitka, Alaska
+Welcome to Sitka, Alaska.

 Getting to Sitka

-For tips on planning your arrival, including navigating Sitka’s remote location, check out our How to Get to Sitka, Alaska guide and Where to stay when visiting Sitka.
+For tips on planning your arrival, including navigating Sitka’s remote location, check out our How to Get to Sitka, Alaska guide and Where to Stay When Visiting Sitka.

 1. Explore Sitka Sound on the Water